 Our doctors are all ADA recognized specialists in oral and maxillofacial surgery and are members of the California Association of Oral and Maxillofacial Surgeons, so they are well prepared to help you get the smile you’ve always wanted.

 Call our doctors in Glendale to make an appointment for a consultation.
-That’s the only way you will find out what is best for you.
+That’s the only way you will find out what is recommended for you.
 Our doctors will also fully explain the dental implant placement process and give you an opportunity to ask any questions you have about the procedure.
 Call Lytle, Tate & Stamper today at (818) 208-5800.